the4estate/t4e/README.md

 Deterministic, world-saveable state model (no Unity deps in Domain/UseCases).

-News are locked to sources and a Source Credibility Calculator estimates agency “circulation & credibility”.
+News are now locked to sources and a Source Credibility Calculator estimates agency “circulation & credibility”.

 Project layout
 Assets/The Fourth Estate